ArkTorch3rd/Assignment-2/README.md

 This website is a covid-19 website which will educate the public more on covid-19.
 The public will get to know much more about virus after browsing through the website

 # Design Process
-Since, this is a covid-19 website,We make use of a white theme to show that it is health-related website.The fonts used are also formal to show the website formality.There are also many animations and pictures being used to maximize the interactivity of the user with the website.This website is targeted at general public(regardless of their ages) who is keen to learn more about covid-19 virus or to know the latest statistics of covid-19 cases.
+Since, this is a covid-19 website,We make use of a white theme to show that it is health-related website.Formal fonts were use to show the website formality.There are also many animations and pictures being included to maximize the interactivity of the user with the website.This website is targeted at general public(regardless of their ages) who is keen to learn more about covid-19 virus or to know the latest statistics of covid-19 cases.
 The goal of the website is to educate the general public on covid-19.Educating the public on the symptoms when they are infected with covid-19, how to prevent themselves from getting covid-19.At the same time, also allowing them to know about the different vaccines available,the latest world-wide covid-19 news and the statistics of covid-19(eg. number of cases globally etc).

 # Features